AndreaCampagner/softpy/README.md

 The aim of the library is to provide a practical implementation of the main ideas in soft computing, specifically fuzzy systems and evolutionary computing.

+THe library is released as open-source and available on [GitHub](https://github.com/AndreaCampagner/softpy) and [pypi](https://pypi.org/project/softpy/).

 **Main Developer**: Andrea Campagner (PhD) **Affiliation**: Post-Doc Researcher at IRCCS Istituto Ortopedico Galeazzi, Milan, Italy